Deo-Favente/TiktokGenerator/README.md

 ## 🕹️ Usage
 To use the script, simply follow these steps
 ### 1) Download bulk images in your main theme
 You can choose a specific subreddit for example, and use a tool like [Bulk Downloader For Reddit](https://github.com/aliparlakci/bulk-downloader-for-reddit).
-Place all the images in a folder "Images" next to the scripts.
+Place all the images in a folder "/Images" next to the scripts.
 *Note :* I suggest you to rename all your images with the same pattern and without spaces with (PowerRename)[https://learn.microsoft.com/en-us/windows/powertoys/powerrename] or an equivalent.

-### 2) Choose titles and songs
+### 2) Choose opening videos and songs
-And place it in appropriate folders.
+And place it in appropriate folders (/Intros and /Sounds).
 10 differents songs / titles is a good number.
+You can make the opening video on a simple video tool like Capcut.

 ## 3) Start the program
 ```